shreekar2005/Building_own_OS/OOSS/README.md

 # OOSS
 This is actual OOSS from scratch ☺️

-Here I wrote kernel in c++ and kernel loader in x86_64 (not bootloader, I will use grub as bootloader)
+Here I am writing kernel in c++ and kernel loader in x86_64 (not bootloader, I will use grub as bootloader)

-Jobs that current OOSS can do :
-1. greet to user by printing Hello message :)

 ### I am using Ubuntu to develop OOSS
 ## Requirements